 - N95 Masks, Gloves – These are great for sanitation work and double as being useful with other biological hazards, such as pandemics.

 - Bleach and Other Solvent Cleaners – Killing bacteria is the goal here, and these can get it done.
+Bleach can also double as a way to clean water and keep it potable.

-Communication: The Fifth Pillar of a Survival Kit
+The Fifth Survival Kit Focus: Communication

 - Solar/Crank Radio – The old battery powered radio you keep in the drawer gets a much-needed upgrade with solar and crank power options.

-Information: The Sixth Pillar of a Survival Kit
+The Sixth Survival Kit Focus: Information

 - Personal Info and Files – Bank info, medical history, identification, passports, family pictures for identification, etc. Store this stuff where you can get to it quickly, preferably in a fireproof safe or bag.